 Preparation for SLAC wrist surgery includes:

 • Medical Evaluation: A thorough examination by your doctor to assess your overall health and the extent of the wrist damage.
+You will also discuss options such as local or general anesthesia.

 • Imaging Tests: X-rays, MRIs, or CT scans to get a detailed view of the wrist joint.